jasonaravanis/sort-sandbox/src/main/kotlin/InsertionSortNotes.md

 when array is already sorted, we loop over the array a single time

+This sort algorithm might be a good choice if we expect the data is already mostly sorted

 ## Average case: O(n^2)

 We need to loop over every element in the array